syhpoon/xenvman/README.md

 There are two main types of interpolation in `xenvman`:

 1. Workspace files
-2. Mounted files, readiness checks, environ interpolation
+2. Mounted files, readiness checks and environ interpolation

 The main difference between them is the available data.

-For workspace files the only data you can substitute is the one you supply yourself, the reason for this is that workspace files are baked into an image and thus cannot be modified in any way during container lifetime.
+For workspace files the only data you can substitute is the one you supply yourself.
+The reason for this is that workspace files are baked into an image and thus cannot be modified in any way during container lifetime.